mhdbouk/source-generator-demo/README.md

 ## Note

+### Update 1: Using `abstract static` method
-Please note that I have updated the IEndpoint interface to include a `abstract static` method, which will be used by the source generator to generate the endpoint registration code without the need to initialize the endpoint class.
+Note that I have updated the IEndpoint interface to include a `abstract static` method, which will be used by the source generator to generate the endpoint registration code without the need to initialize the endpoint class.
 Thanks to `@jamesparson2476` for the suggestion.

 ```csharp
 public interface IEndpoint